top1944/duckuments/docs/atoms_80_fall2017_info/32_slack_channels.md

 <span>Help doing your odometry calibration</span>
 </col2>

 Comment: Note that you can link directly to the channel.
-(See list in the org sheet.)
+(See list in the org sheet.) -AC